“That Being Said, It’s Too Siloed”

 White Silo does do cool little afternoons on their property where you can bring or buy a picnic lunch and have a nice romantic time of it.
 They have some tables and benches scattered outside as well.
-The tasting room is adorned with (what I assume are) local artists’ work, which is always a nice touch Well, usually anyway.
+The tasting room is adorned with local artists’ work, which is always a nice touch.
+Well, usually anyway.

 From what I gather, White Silo is as much a berry farm as it is a winery.
 And they’ve even expanded beyond that with a new line of mustards: “We make Quince, Black Currant and Rhubarb mustard using fresh farm fruit and a spicy homemade Dijon style mustard base.”
 So that’s interesting.

-When I find myself out in Sherman again – and I will, as there are actually museums there – I will definitely stop by White Silo again to see if they really have a farm museum.
+When I find myself out in Sherman again, I will definitely stop by White Silo again to see if they really have a farm museum.
 And I’ll try their grape wines should they have them by then.
 But, and this isn’t a knock on White Silo, I think I’ll wait until then.